JGL/CCIDiploma-AutumnWinter2020/README.md

   - Who is your favourte artist at the moment?
   - What is your favourite thing to do at the moment?
   - What is your Instagram?
 I'm [@jgl](https://www.instagram.com/jgl/) - I follow back!
-  - Why I'm giving you a rubber duck as a present right now!
+  - Why I gave you a rubber duck as a present!
   - Why I want you to work in threes
 - Hour 3: **Watch/listen 1** - use the course Moodle to absorb a pre-recorded [lecture from me on Counting and Remembering](https://jgl.github.io/CCIDiploma-AutumnWinter2020/lectures/lecture_01.html), in preparation for next weeks session.